industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ### Requirements
 In the requirements folder there are install scripts to ease the environment setup.

-- install_cmake_3_21_7.sh: The project uses cmake presets therefore the default cmake version needs to be upgraded.
-This script is the first which should be run during environment setup
+- install_build_requirements.sh: This script installs a specific CMake version and the packages purely required for building the drivers
-- install_build_requirements.sh: This script installs the packages purely required for building the drivers
+- install_opencv.sh: This script installs a specific version of OpenCV (4.9.0) with FFmpeg (7.1) which are also used by VCA
 - install_test_requirements.sh: This script sets up the environment to run driver tests
 - install_clangd_language_server_16_0_2.sh: (For Dev Container) If Dev Container development environment is used it is recommended to use the clangd language server.
 This script installs the language server

 ### Development environment

 The drivers target build platform is Linux therefore it is recommended to use the same platform for development.
-To ease environment setup Dev Container is supported from VS Code but because of the install scripts developing directly on Linux or in virtual machine the setup just as easy
+To ease environment setup Dev Container is supported from VS Code but because of the install scripts developing directly on Linux or in virtual machine the setup just as easy. **If Linux machine or non-Docker virtualization is used the PATH, LIBRARY_PATH and LD_LIBRARY_PATH environment variables might need to be updated according to the Dockerfile COMMON_PATH and COMMON_LIB_PATH args**

 Using the build_drivers_with_docker.bat and build_drivers_with_docker.sh scripts it is also possible to build and install the drivers through Docker without setting up the environment